Back to Physics calculators

 Simple Harmonic Motion (SHM) simulator — with steps and energy

-Ideal for physics and calculus lessons.
-The tool can derive amplitude and phase from x₀ and v₀, keeps omega and energy summaries visible beside the graphs, and stores your settings in a shareable URL.
-All calculations run in your browser, and inputs are not sent to the server.
+Built for physics and calculus lessons.
+Derive amplitude and phase from x₀ and v₀, keep omega and energy summaries visible, and share the same setup by URL.
+Calculations stay in your browser.

 Spring-mass parameters